lukaskrist/Sentiment_analysis/README.md

 Compare data from different reddits

 Possible extentions:
+Show data through Microsoft Power BI
+Get data into SQL and make simple changes to it
 Check different social media
 Make automatically update on a server once or twice daily.
 Make sentiment data that actually uses the terminology on these websites.